Tyrawa Wołoska

 Tyrawa Wołoska is a village in East Małopolska in the Lesser Beskid mountains of Poland.

-The community is about 40 mi from Rzeszów, in south-eastern Poland.
 It is situated below the main watershed, at the foot of the Słonne Mountain, and has an elevation of 340 m.
-It lies in a wooded, hilly area on the Nr.
-DK28 highway that goes from Przemyśl to Sanok.
-It belongs to the Subcarpathian Voivodship (since 1999), previously the Krosno Voivodship (1975-1998) and is part of the Sanok County (10 mi east of Sanok); its parish: Tyrawa Woloska.
+It belongs to the Subcarpathian Voivodship (since 1999), previously the Krosno Voivodship (1975-1998) and is part of the Sanok County; its parish: Tyrawa Woloska.

 Origins

 Settled in prehistoric times, the south-eastern Poland region that is now Podkarpacie was overrun in pre-Roman times by various tribes, including the Celts, Goths and Vandals (the Przeworsk and Puchov cultures).
 After the fall of the Roman Empire, of which most of south-eastern Poland was part of (all territories below the San), the area was invaded by Hungarians and Slavs.

 The region subsequently became part of the Great Moravian state.
 Upon the invasion of the Hungarian tribes into the heart of the Great Moravia around 899, the Lendians of the area declared their allegiance to Hungary.
 The region then became a site of contention between Poland, Rus and Hungary.

 This area was mentioned for the first time in 981, when Volodymyr the Great of Kievan Rus took it over on his way into Poland.
 In 1018 it returned to Poland, in 1031 back to Rus, and in 1340 Casimir III of Poland recovered it.

 The village "Tyravia" was first mentioned in 1402.
 The etymology is doubtful.
 It was founded on the principles of the "Wallachian Rights" whereas its ownership was passed over to the knights and family of Vogt Peter (Petrus) the Czech.